-1 Peter Gundelach explains a grassroots organization, "Grass roots organizations are a rather recent phenomenon.
-In the project they are defined as 'local political organizations which seek to influence conditions not related to the working situation of the participants and which have the activity of the participants as their primary resource."
-Peter Gundelach, "Grass Roots Organizations," Acta Sociologica 22, no. 2 (1979): 187.
-Lee Staples encourages movement has more in common with the seven sins which the Lord hates (Prov 6:16-19) and the injustice which the Messiah overthrows (Isa 59) than anything his arm will establish on this earth (Isa 59:15b-60:22).
+2 Peter Gundelach defines grassroots organizations as follow: "Grass roots organizations are a rather recent phenomenon.
+In the project they are defined as 'local political organizations which seek to influence conditions not related to the working situation of the participants and which have the activity of the participants as their primary resource" (Peter Gundelach, "Grass Roots Organizations," Acta Sociologica 22, no. 2 [April 1979]: 187).

-2 Lee Staples, "Community Organizing for Social Justice: Grassroots Groups for Power," Social Work with Groups 35, no. 3 (July 1, 2012): 287.
+3 Lee Staples, "Community Organizing for Social Justice: Grassroots Groups for Power," Social Work with Groups 35, no. 3 (July 1, 2012): 287.